Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Numerical Results

 \subsubsection{Convergence of Algorithm \ref{alg:A}}

-In Fig. \ref{fig:convergence}, we demonstrate the convergence behavior of the proposed algorithm over one random channel realization when $Q=1$ and $\epsilon=2 \times 10^3$.
-We can observe that the throughput gradually increases to stable value, while penalty value quickly converges to almost zero as the number of inner iterations increases, which indicates that the resultant beamfomers are rank-one.
+In Fig. \ref{fig:convergence}, we demonstrate the convergence behavior of the proposed algorithm over one random channel realization when $M=1$ and $\epsilon=2 \times 10^3$.
+We can observe that the throughput gradually increases to a stable value, while the penalty value quickly converges to almost zero as the number of inner iterations increases, which indicates that the resultant beamformers are rank-one.